 CASA (Court Appointed Special Advocate)

-- Provide much needed support to children in the court system by becoming a CASA.
-A CASA volunteer gathers information about the child’s situation by assessing the child’s background, interviewing family, friends, and acquaintances, and attending court proceedings with the child.
+A CASA provides much needed support to children in the court system by gathering information about the child’s situation by assessing the child’s background, interviewing family, friends, and acquaintances, and attending court proceedings with the child.
 The CASA then makes a recommendation to the judge to help the court make a sound decision about the fate of the child’s future.

-- Our CASA volunteers are the most intensely trained of all of our Advocates’ volunteers with over 30 hours of class time, experience in DFCS, Juvenile Court and more.
-To become a CASA, please call our CASA Director at 770.386.1060.
+Our CASA volunteers are the most intensely trained of all of our Advocates’ volunteers with over 30 hours of class time, experience in DFCS, Juvenile Court and more.
+To become a CASA, please fill out a volunteer application or contact Ava Lipscomb, our CASA Director, by phone at 770.386.1060 or email.

-- To become a Rainbows volunteer, or to inquire about starting a Rainbows group in your school, contact our Rainbows Facilitator, Gail Wilkins, at 678.986.1931 or by email at Gail@AdvoChild.org
+To become a Rainbows volunteer, or to inquire about starting a Rainbows group in your school, contact our Rainbows Facilitator, Gail Wilkins, at 678.986.1931 or by email.